Welcome to my website!

 Apr 2024 Presented at AERA 2024, "High School Experiences of Low-Income Asian-Origin Students in the U.S.: A Systematic Literature Review"

-Aug 2022 Joined a school discipline project to understand and reduce racial/ethnic disproportionalities in school discipline by targeting educators' use of office discipline referrals and to develop interventions (PIs: Dr. Jing Liu & Dr. Emily Penner)
+Aug 2022 Launched a school discipline project on unpacking educators' use of office discipline referrals and developing interventions (PIs: Dr. Jing Liu & Dr. Emily Penner)

 Jun 2024 Leading a new project to further develop the systematic literature review on Asian students from low SES backgrounds, co-authoring with Ariel Chung and Yue Xin